Updated: Jun 17

-“This play helps parents who struggle with forgiveness, and this play helps young people understand the importance of family, education and making good choices”. - Kenyatt M. Godbolt, author of Nose Wide Open
+“This play helps parents who struggle with forgiveness, and this play helps young people understand the importance of family, education and making good choices”. - Kenyatt M. Godbolt, author of A House Is Not a Home

 Don't miss the 2022 Playwright's Festival Staged Readings on Saturday, April 30th at 2:00pm at the Matthews Playhouse of the Performing Arts!
 The winner will have their play produced as part of the 2022-2023 at the Matthews Playhouse of the Performing Arts!
 This event is free & open to the public!

 We recently announced the semi-finalists for the second annual Playwrights Festival, a collaboration between The Matthews Playhouse and the African American Playwrights Group (AAPG).
 Now in its second year, the Playwrights Festival is an initiative to promote Diversity, Equity and Inclusion in Matthews as well as the Charlotte Theatre community by highlighting original works by Black Indigenous People of Color (BIPOC).
-In this post, we’re spotlighting Playwright’s Festival semi-finalist and author of Nose Wide Open, Kenyatt M. Godbolt, a proud member of AAPG.
+In this post, we’re spotlighting Playwright’s Festival semi-finalist and author of A House is Not a Home, Kenyatt M. Godbolt, a proud member of AAPG.

 “This fact of life for Blacks in America causes many of us to remain single and/or become single parents.
 It causes many of our children to struggle at school,” says Godbolt.
 “It causes too many of our children to engage in criminal activity.
 This play helps parents who struggle with forgiveness, and this play helps young people understand the importance of family, education and making good choices”.